espressif/esp-product-security/docs/en/security-faq.rst

 **Q: How do certifications help with my product compliance?**

-A: Security certifications like PSA Certified can accelerate your product's compliance with industry standards and regulations, reduce certification costs, and provide assurance to customers and partners about your product's security posture.
+A: Security certifications can accelerate your product's compliance with industry standards and regulations, reduce certification costs, and provide assurance to customers and partners about your product's security posture.
+RED-DA certification is an example of such compliance and its mandatory for radio devices in the EU.

 **Q: Do I need additional certifications beyond what Espressif provides?**